hobix/provisional/README.md

 To use Beanstalk you will need to specify the --domain, ---username and --password options. --domain is used to specify your beanstalkapp.com subdomain.
 Using a YAML file containing these options is recommended and should be helpful.

+## Acknowledgements

+Provisional acknowledges the support of Viewers Like You, and also the following significant contributors:

+* Clinton R. Nixon (crnixon)
+* David Eisinger (dce)

 ## License

 Copyright (c) 2009 Mark Cornick of Viget Labs <mark@viget.com>